New Jersey Verdicts

 Motor Vehicle – Rear-ender, Verbal Threshold

 Phoi Tran Troutman v.
-Jeffrey Levin, Joseph Levin, Edward Nice and Brandi Nice, No. CAM-L-162-10
+Jeffrey Levin, Joseph Levin, Edward Nice and Brandi Nice,

 June 4, 2013